-It all began when the main English teacher insisted that I plan a “fun” activity for Columbus Day.
-After all, what’s more fun than genocide?
+It all began when the English teacher I team-taught with insisted that I plan a “fun” activity for Columbus Day.
+After all, what’s more fun than genocide 🙄?

 Spanish stolen gold, and refusing to refer to his victims as anything but “Indians”.